183A Toll Road: Route description

 The 183A Toll Road starts in Austin at an interchange with US 183 and SH 45.
 The freeway runs north to a point near Fenway Park where US 183 turns off to the north-northwest.
 From that location, the toll road runs to the north through an area composed of residential subdivisions.
 Near Heritage Park, there is an interchange for Whitestone Boulevard near some commercial developments.
-Near the interchange with RM 2243, 183A turns to the northwest and ends at a connection with US 183 in Leander.
+Near the interchange with RM 2243, 183A turns to the northwest and ends North of SH 29 in Liberty Hill.

 Tolls

 Violation fees

 If a TxTag holder (or customer of any other acceptable toll-tag) has a TxTag account with a negative balance, Municipal Services Bureau (MSB) will mail a separate bill with a higher fee.

 Violation fees are fees added to an unpaid pay-by-mail bill.
 An unpaid bill can accrue up to $60 in fees after 90 days.

 History

 The first section of the toll road opened in March 2007 between RM 620 and RM 1431.
 As initial traffic was higher than expected, the toll road was extended 5 miles to the north.
 The Phase II extension opened on April 6, 2012 at a cost of $105 million.
 The 6.6 mile Phase III extension from Hero Way to north of SH 29 in Liberty Hill has been approved.
-Construction on Phase 3 began in April 2021, and the roadway is expected to open in early 2025.
+Construction on Phase 3 began in April 2021, and the roadway opened to traffic on April 9, 2025.
 It will run on the current alignment of US 183 north of Leander.